huggingface/hub-docs/docs/hub/datasets-image.md

 ```

 Image columns are of type _struct_, with a binary field `"bytes"` for the image data and a string field `"path"` for the image file name or path.
-You can specify the feature types of the columns directly in YAML in the README header, for example:
+You should specify the feature types of the columns directly in YAML in the README header, for example:

 ```yaml
 dataset_info: